Asset Publisher

 2. ALL of the following:

-1. The requested quantity (dose) is greater than the program quantity limit AND
+1. The requested quantity (dose) exceeds the program quantity limit AND

 2. The requested quantity (dose) does NOT exceed the maximum FDA labeled dose for the requested indication AND